 A business plan doesn’t have to be complicated, but it does need to contain your practice goals and how you plan to achieve them.
 As the driver of your marketing efforts, a solid plan gives you the ability to make smart strategic decisions and will help the purchaser of your dental practice obtain the financing to carry the transaction through to completion.

-Patient News has been helping dentists grow their practices for almost 25 years.
+Patient News has been helping dentists grow their practices since 1993.
 Through a wide variety of dental marketing solutions for patient acquisition and retention, thousands of dentists like you have benefited from our unique solutions.

 Our dental practice marketing experts are happy to give you a Free Discovery Session to discuss how you can find the best patients in your neighborhood.
 No cost.
 No obligation.
 Call 888-377-2404 today!